crypticsaiyan/PolyDub/README.md

 - **Sub-1.5s real-time dubbing** in a plain browser tab, no extensions or native apps
 - **Genuine native-accent TTS voices** per language via Deepgram Aura-2 (not English voices relabelled)
 - **Per-listener audio serialization** so multi-speaker rooms produce clean audio, not interleaved noise
-- **15-locale UI** compiled at build time via Lingo.dev so every part of the interface is translated, not just the audio
+- **12-locale UI** compiled at build time via Lingo.dev so every part of the interface is translated, not just the audio
 - **Full VOD pipeline** using the same STT/translate/TTS stack plus FFmpeg muxing, producing a playable MP4 and a time-coded SRT file

 ---

 ## How It Works

+Need deeper internals?
+See [ARCHITECTURE.md](./ARCHITECTURE.md) for full sequence diagrams, role routing, and pipeline details.

 ```
 Mic (PCM 16kHz) → WebSocket